Stefan-S/mermaid-extension/README.md

     <a href="#contributing">Contributing</a>
   </p>
 <p>
-  Links to all the available extensions can be found on the official page [mermaid.stefs.me](https://mermaid.stefs.me/)
+  Links to all the available extensions can be found on the official page <a href="https://mermaid.stefs.me/">mermaid.stefs.me</a>
   </p>
 </div>
 <br>